wakely/mongoid-ids-ng/README.md

 #### Patterns (`:pattern`)

-New in 2.0.0, patterns allow you fine-grained control over how your tokens look.
+Patterns allow you fine-grained control over how your tokens look.
 It's great for generating random data that has a requirements to also have some basic structure.
 If you use the `:pattern` option, it will override both the `:length` and `:contains` options.

 This was designed to operate in a similar way to something like `strftime`, if the syntax offends you - please open an issue, I'd love to get some